Peruvian Metals Corp (OTCMKTS:DUVNF) Short Interest Up 500.0% in September

-Peruvian Metals Corp (OTCMKTS:DUVNF) was the recipient of a large increase in short interest in September.
+Peruvian Metals Corp (OTCMKTS:DUVNF) was the recipient of a large increase in short interest during the month of September.
 As of September 30th, there was short interest totalling 600 shares, an increase of 500.0% from the September 15th total of 100 shares.
-Based on an average daily volume of 300 shares, the days-to-cover ratio is currently 2.0 days.
+Based on an average daily trading volume, of 300 shares, the days-to-cover ratio is currently 2.0 days.

 About Peruvian Metals